augustine0890/snippet-box/README.md

 - Race conditions are accessing the shared resources from your handlers.

 ## Database
+### Connection Pool
+- The `sql.Open()` function returns a `sql.DB`object.
+It's a pool of many connections.
+- The connection pool is safe for concurrent accesss.
+- Should NOT call `sql.Open()` in a short-lived handler.
 ### Working with Transactions
 - Transactions are also super-useful if you want to execute multiple transactions at single atomic action.
 - `tx.Rollback()` method in the event of any errors, the transaction ensures that either: